 How Does Zero Touch Deployment for Macs Work?

-Apple’s DEP for iOS, macOS, and tvOS devices automatically enrolls each device in an MDM solution as soon as the device boots up and connects to the internet.
+Through Apple Business Manager, iOS, macOS, and tvOS devices automatically enroll each device in an MDM solution as soon as the device boots up and connects to the internet.
 This simply requires the organization purchasing the devices to register the MDM solution they want to use with Apple—each device they buy from Apple after that will be automatically enrolled in the chosen MDM solution.

 Why is Zero Touch Deployment for Macs Important?